cliftonia/GA-Project2/README.md

-Web App: Whats That?
+# H1 Web App: Whats That? || My First Crud APP

-Languages used: Ruby
+## LANGUAGES USED: Ruby, HMTL, CSS

+## TOOLS: Sinatra, ORM, ActiveRecord, CarrierWave,

+## CLOUD: AWS S3

-Database: Postgres
+## DATABASE: Postgres

+I have created an CRUD app that is designed for users

 This is a CRUD Web App designed for users to login and post images with questions.